Skip to main content

 5. Repeat this process for any additional subscriptions you want StackGuardian to manage.

-1. Navigate to Orchestrator > Connectors tab in StackGuardian.
+• Navigate to Organization settings > Connectors > Cloud providers in StackGuardian.

-2. Click on Connect with Cloud Provider and proceed with the Azure configuration.
+• Click on Connect with Cloud Provider and select Azure.

 To finalize the connector configuration in StackGuardian using a Client Secret: